This article was updated on May 8th, 2023

-For some dogs, the hacking and gagging sound of coughing always follows the lapping sound of drinking.
+For some dogs, the hacking and gagging sound of coughing always follows the lapping sound of drinking water.
 While coughing after drinking water may feel like the norm for your dog, you can’t help but wonder if it’s okay or if your pup is suffering in some way.
-Let’s investigate the reasons why a dog may cough after drinking water and ways that you can help calm this disruptive behavior.

-It’s something we’ve all experienced and can be very common in dogs.
+It’s something that can be very common in dogs.
 After all, some dogs lack finesse and even control when they start to drink water, making it very easy for water to go where it shouldn’t.

-In a dog’s throat, there are two main tubes-the trachea, or windpipe, and the esophagus.
-The trachea takes air to and from the lungs, and the esophagus takes food and water to the stomach.
-It’s a take-turn kind of system where only one tube can be used at a time.
+Dogs have two tubes in their throats: the trachea (windpipe) and the esophagus (for food & water).
+Only one tube is used at a time.
 To keep things going in the right direction, the top of the trachea has a little lid called the epiglottis.
-When a dog is swallowing food or water, the lid closes over the trachea, directing food and water down the esophagus.
+The epiglottis ensures that food and water go down the esophagus.

 With this cause, dogs may cough intermittently or every time after drinking, depending on how fast they like to lap.